Ida's sweltering aftermath: No power, no water, no gasoline

 “We have a lot of work ahead of us and no one is under the illusion that this is going to be a short process,” Gov. John Bel Edwards said as the cleanup and rebuilding began across the soggy region in the oppressive late-summer heat.

-New Orleans officials announced seven places around the city people could get a meal and sit in air conditioning.
+New Orleans officials announced seven places around the city where people could get a meal and sit in air conditioning.
+The city was also using 70 transit buses as cooling sites and will have drive-thru food, water and ice distribution locations set up on Wednesday, Mayor LaToya Cantrell said.

+Cantrell also ordered a nighttime curfew Tuesday, calling it an effort to prevent crime after Hurricane Ida devastated the power system and left the city in darkness.
+Police Chief Shaun Ferguson said there had been some arrests for stealing.

+The mayor also said she expects the main power company Entergy to be able to provide some electricity to the city by Wednesday evening, but stressed that doesn’t mean a quick citywide restoration.
+Entergy was looking at two options to “begin powering critical infrastructure in the area such as hospitals, nursing homes and first responders,” the company said in a news release.

+“We know it’s hot.
+We know we do not have any power, and that continues to be a priority,” she told a news conference.

-Edwards said that state officials likewise were working to set up places to distribute food, water and ice, but that it wouldn't start Tuesday.
-The governor's office also said discussions were underway about establishing cooling stations and places where people on oxygen could plug in their machines, but it had no details on when those might be up and running.
+Edwards said state officials also were working to set up food, water and ice distribution.
+The governor’s office also said discussions were underway about establishing cooling stations and places where people on oxygen could plug in their machines, but officials had no details on when those might be up and running.

 More than 1 million homes and businesses in Louisiana and Mississippi — including all of New Orleans — were left without power when Ida slammed the electric grid on Sunday with its 150 mph (240 kph) winds, toppling a major transmission tower and knocking out thousands of miles of lines and hundreds of substations.